matiasandina/FEDWatcher/README.md

 dtoverlay=uart4
 dtoverlay=uart5
 ```
 > The first two lines disable the GPIO 0 and 1 functionality to be used for uart2.

+This should work when connecting FEDs directly using jumper wires or when using the HAT we designed (see further below).

-If you would like to use a hat or a POE fan with the Pi at the same time, remove the first three lines.
+> You can always remove/comment the first 3 lines above if you need to use a POE fan with the Pi at the same time, but it might create some unexpected erros.
+Please only do this if you are experienced with this type of config.

 Now, you will be able to clone the FEDWatcher github repository into your project and use the functions within it to run your own programs.